Electrical Engineering Department

 Requirements for Graduation

-To meet the requirements for the MS - Electrical Engineering, a student must complete 30 units with a cumulative GPA of 3.0 or better.
-The program provides two options: one taking MS project or thesis, and the other taking courses only followed by a comprehensive exam.
+To meet the requirements for the MS - Electrical Engineering, a student must complete 30 units (and satisfaction of GWAR requirement) with a cumulative GPA of 3.0 or better.
+The program provides three options (two plans): MS thesis (Plan A), MS Project (Plan B), or courses only followed by a comprehensive exam (Plan B).

 |At SJSU, students must pass the Graduation Writing Assessment Requirement (GWAR).
 For information on the GWAR, please see http://info.sjsu.edu/gcw.html.|